learning2hash/learning2hash.github.io/tutorial.md

 This code will give 600 random queries that we will use alongside the LSH search index to find nearest neighbours.

-Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).
+Acknowledgement: Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).